-The transmitter shall be operated into an open circuit for a minimum period of 5 minutes, and then into a short circuit for a minimum period of 5 minutes.
+With a matching network removed (if applicable), the transmitter shall be operated into an open circuit for a minimum period of 5 minutes, and then into a short circuit for a minimum period of 5 minutes.
 Afterwards, the transmitter shall be operated into a load having a VSWR of 3:1 (pure resistive load $R < 50$ Ohm i.e. $R=17$ Ohm), during which time the following parameters shall be measured: